carlosbkm/CarND-Advanced-Lane-Lines/writeup_template.md

         return left_curverad, right_curverad
 ```
 For getting the curvature in meters, I used the following equilavence meters/pixels:
-*YM_PER_PIX = 30/720
+* YM_PER_PIX = 30/720
-*XM_PER_PIX = 3.7/700
+* XM_PER_PIX = 3.7/700

 And applied it in line 43.

 For calculating the position of the vehicle, I considered that the camera is fixed in the center of the image, and calculate the difference with the middle of the lane.
-The code is in the method `get_camera_offset`of the file `drawresult.py`:
+The code is in the method `get_camera_offset`of the file [drawresult.py](./drawresult.py):
 ```python
         camera_position = img_width/2
         lane_center = (rline.x_base - lline.x_base)/2 + lline.x_base